Syonet/model/README.md

 The `query` argument is passed as query string parameters for the request.

 If the request fails with HTTP code `0`, then the promise is resolved with the cached value.
+If the same request has never been made before, the promise will be rejected.

 Example: